openjs-foundation/cross-project-council/governance/GOVERNANCE.md

 ### Not Approved

-* If you are not approved you will be notified privately via email
+* If you are not approved you will be notified privately via email.

 _Note: Former Voting members whose terms have just ended will automatically become Regular members, unless they indicate otherwise._